 Internet Explorer is not very popular browser out there.
 But with the arrival of Microsoft Edge in Windows 10 Microsoft is looking to be a serious player in browsers market.
 In fact, according to Microsoft’s blog, Edge was built with security as its highest priority.
 According to a post by Team Microsoft in their May 11 blog:

 “With Microsoft Edge, we want to fundamentally improve security over existing browsers and enable users to confidently experience the web from Windows.
 We have designed Microsoft Edge to defend users from increasingly sophisticated and prevalent attacks.”

 A good browser should be capable of protecting you and your data from malicious threats.
-Edge contains several major security enhancements that help protect users from phishing or hacking attacks.
 Let’s take a look at some of the Microsoft Edge browser security features.

-The best part in SmartScreen is integrated not only to Edge but also into Windows 10 shell and other apps.
-This has an added advantage as some apps try to connect to websites on their own, without the need for browser.
+The best part in SmartScreen is integrated not only to Edge but alo into Windows 10 shell and other aps.
+This has an added advantage as some apps try to connect to websites on their own – without the need for browser.
 SmartScreen in Windows 10 Shell will prevent them from connecting to phishing or malicious websites.